-A full day or half day hike in the high peaks region is a great way to spend your vacation in the Adirondacks.
+Open summits, breathtaking views, and long, steep climbs — a full day or half day hike in the High Peaks is a great way to spend your vacation in the Adirondacks.
 These hikes usually take 4 - 8 hours and are best for adults and older children as they are longer and typically more challenging hikes, which might not be suitable for the littlest of hikers.
 We suggest 1 - 2 hour or 2 - 4 hour hikes for kids under 10.

-There are a variety of half day to full day hikes in the Adirondacks, so many you can always find a new trail to try!
-A popular hike is Giant Mountain with a trail head located right off Route 73 just outside of Keene.
-Whiteface Mountain, our 5th High Peak, offers access at a few start off points, and is a hike not to be missed.
+A popular hike is Giant Mountain, with its trailhead located right off Route 73 just outside of Keene.
+Whiteface Mountain, our fifth higheset mountain, has a few trailheads to start from and is a hike not to be missed.
 Browse our other half day and full day hikes below and find one perfect to complete your trip to Lake Placid.

 If you're looking for a more challenging hike, consider a full day hike in the Adirondacks and satisfy your wilderness needs.

 We love our mountains, and you should too!
 Please help us protect them by enjoying them responsibly.
 Before heading out, review Leave No Trace principles, make sure you're prepared for the journey ahead, and familiarize yourself with regulations and weather in the mountains.

 The Department of Environmental Conservation is a great resource for more outdoor recreation related information.

 The magic of the Adirondacks is the result of previous generations taking a long view and protecting the mountains, lakes, and rivers within the Blue Line.
 That tradition continues today as we support and encourage everyone to practice Leave No Trace ethics, which help protect the lands and waters of the Adirondacks.